444th Air Expeditionary Wing

 The 444th Air Expeditionary Wing is a provisional unit of the United States Air Force assigned to Air Combat Command to activate or inactivate as needed.
 It was last activated in 2003.

 During World War II, the 444th Bombardment Group was a United States Army Air Forces combat organization.
-The group was the first Boeing B-29 Superfortress Group formed for the 58th Bombardment Wing, and served in the China Burma India Theater and Pacific Ocean Theater as part of the Twentieth Air Force.
+The group was the first Boeing B-29 Superfortress Group formed for the 58th Bombardment Wing, and served in the China Burma India Theater and Central Pacific Area as part of the Twentieth Air Force.
 The group's aircraft engaged in very heavy bombardment operations against Japan.
 The group received the Distinguished Unit Citation for its combat operations on three occasions.

 After returning to the United States, the 444th Bombardment Group became one of the original ten bombardment groups assigned to Strategic Air Command (SAC).
 The unit was inactivated on 1 October 1946 at Davis–Monthan Field, Arizona.
 Its B-29 aircraft and personnel were reassigned to the 43d Bombardment Group.

 During Operation Iraqi Freedom the group was briefly activated as the 444th Air Expeditionary Group.
 The composition and stationing of the unit was never officially disclosed, and it was inactivated after the invasion of Iraq was completed.